inbeacon/InbeaconSdk-IOS/README.md

 ## Basic implementation

-1. The Resono inBeacon SDK is available trough [CocoaPods](http://cocoapods.org).
+- The Resono inBeacon SDK is available trough [CocoaPods](http://cocoapods.org).
 To install it, add the following line to your Podfile:

 	```ruby
 	pod "InbeaconSdk", '~> 2.3'
 	```

-1. Get your `client-ID` and `client-Secret` from your [Resono account page](https://console.inbeacon.nl/account) and use these  credentials to configure your app.
+- Get your `client-ID` and `client-Secret` from your [Resono account page](https://console.inbeacon.nl/account) and use these  credentials to configure your app.

-1. Add text items `NSLocationAlwaysUsageDescription` and `NSLocationAlwaysAndWhenInUseUsageDescription` to the custom iOS target Properties in your plist "info" section.
+- Add plist item: **Privacy - Location Always Usage Description**  (**NSLocationAlwaysUsageDescription**)

+- Add plist item: **Privacy - Location Always and When In Use Usage Description**  (**NSLocationAlwaysAndWhenInUseUsageDescription**)

-	Both should contain a custom text, for example:
+	Both should contain a custom text with an incentive for the user to turn **Always Allow** on.

-	>Without this, the app never asks for permission to use location and inBeacon won’t function!
+>Without this, the app never asks for permission to use location and the SDK won’t function!

-1. Edit your AppDelegate.swift or AppDelegate.h/AppDelegate.m
+- Edit your AppDelegate.swift or AppDelegate.h/AppDelegate.m